 - 7.8 Policy A1 (Managing the impact of development) requires development proposals to avoid disruption to the highway network, its function, causing harm to highway safety, hindering pedestrian movement and unnecessary clutter as well as addressing the needs of vulnerable users.
 The Council will not support proposals that involve the provision of additional street furniture that is not of benefit to highway users. - 7.9 CPG Design in paragraph 7.42 advises that, "All new phone boxes should have a limited impact on the sightlines of the footway."
 This is supported by Transport for London (TfL) in the document titled 'Streetscape Guidance' which on page 142 states that, "Sightlines at crossings should not be obstructed by street furniture, plantings or parked/stopped vehicles."
-Paragraph 6.3.10 of the Manual for Streets advises that, "Obstructions on the footway should be minimised.
-Street furniture is typically sited on footways and can be a hazard for blind or partially-sighted people." - 7.10It is accepted that all advertisements are intended to attract attention.
-However, advertisements are more likely to distract road users at junctions, roundabouts and pedestrian crossings particularly during hours of darkness when glare and light spillage can make it less easy to see things, which could be to the detriment of highway and pedestrian and other road users' safety. - 7.11The Digital Roadside Advertising and Proposed Best Practice (commissioned by TfL) March 2013 requires digital advertising signs to be orientated to face oncoming traffic in the drivers nearside view.
-The proposed digital advertising sign would be inappropriately orientated with the digital display facing parallel to the road.
-As such, the proposed digital sign would introduce a distraction to traffic and pedestrians, especially on this busy junction with King's Cross Bridge. - 7.12CPG Advertisements in paragraph 1.10 advises that, "Advertisements will not be considered acceptable where they impact upon public safety, such as being hazardous to vehicular traffic (e.g. block sight lines, are more visible than traffic signals, emit glare) or pedestrian traffic (e.g. disrupt the free flow of pedestrian movement)."
+Paragraph 6.3.10 of the

+Manual for Streets advises that, "Obstructions on the footway should be minimised.
+Street furniture is typically sited on footways and can be a hazard for blind or partially-sighted people."

+- 7.10It is accepted that all advertisements are intended to attract attention.
+However, advertisements are more likely to distract road users at junctions, roundabouts and pedestrian crossings particularly during hours of darkness when glare and light spillage can make it less easy to see things, which could be to the detriment of highway and pedestrian and other road users' safety. - 7.11The Digital Roadside Advertising and Proposed Best Practice (commissioned by TfL) March 2013 requires digital advertising signs to be orientated to face oncoming traffic in the drivers nearside view and also advises that digital advertising signs will not normally be permitted if they are proposed within 20m of a traffic signals.
+While the proposed digital advertising sign would be orientated appropriately, it would be located within 20m of traffic signals to the south, and as such, would obscure visibility of the traffic signals or any road signs, and introduce a distraction to traffic and pedestrians. - 7.12CPG Advertisements in paragraph 1.10 advises that, "Advertisements will not be considered acceptable where they impact upon public safety, such as being hazardous to vehicular traffic (e.g. block sight lines, are more visible than traffic signals, emit glare) or pedestrian traffic (e.g. disrupt the free flow of pedestrian movement)."
 The proposal therefore raises public safety concerns as it is contrary to TfL guidance, and to Local Plan Policies A1 (Managing the Impact of Development), D4 (Advertisements) and T1 (Prioritising walking, cycling and public transport).